 Minimum transmit power: The minimum controlled output power of the TDD BS is when the power control setting is set to a minimum value.
 Thei si when the power control indicates a miminum transmit output power is required (TS 25.105).

+ML model: A mathematical algorithm that applies AI/ML techniques to generate a set of outputs based on a set of inputs.
+It may include metadata which consists of, e.g. information related to the model and applicable runtime context.

+ML model inference: A process of running a set of inputs through a trained AI/ML model to produce a set of outputs.

+ML model lifecycle: The end-to-end process typically consisting of data processing, model training, model testing, model deployment, model inference, model monitoring and model maintenance.

+ML model lifecycle management: The management capabilities allowing a producer or consumer to manage different phases of the ML model lifecycle.

+ML model re-training: A process of training a previous version of an AI/ML model and generate a new version.

+ML model testing: A process of evaluating the performance of an AI/ML model using test data different from data used for model training and validation.

+ML model training: A process to train an ML Model by learning the input/output relationship in a data driven manner and obtain the trained ML Model for e.g. inference.

 Mobile Equipment (ME): The Mobile Equipment is functionally divided into several entities, i.e.one or more Mobile Terminations (MT) and one or more Terminal Equipments (TE).

 Mobile evaluated handover: Mobile evaluated handover (MEHO) is a type of handover triggered by an evaluation made in the mobile.
 The mobile evaluates the necessity of handover based on the measured radio environment and based on criteria defined by the network.
 When the evaluation meets the hand-off criteria the necessary information is sent from the mobile to the network.
 The network then decides on the necessity of the handover based on the reported evaluation result and other conditions, e.g. uplink radio environment and/or availability of network resources, the network may then execute the handover.